Reşat Çiğiltepe

-Reşat Çiğiltepe (1879; Istanbul - August 27, 1922; Çiğiltepe, Sandıklı) was an officer of the Ottoman Army and the Turkish Army.

-He committed suicide on 27 August 1922 during the Battle of Dumlupınar, because he promised his commander, Mustafa Kemal Atatürk, that he would capture the strategically-located village of Hacan within 30 minutes.
-Because his unit couldn't reach that objective, he committed suicide.
-The village was captured 45 minutes after his death, and later renamed "Çiğiltepe" in his honor.
+Reşat Çiğiltepe (1879; Istanbul - August 27, 1922; Çiğiltepe, Sandıklı) was an officer of the Ottoman Army and the Turkish Army, having fought in the Balkan wars, and in World War 1 during the Gallipoli campaign and the Battle of Muş.
+He committed suicide on 27 August 1922 during the Battle of Dumlupınar, because he promised the commander of the Turkish forces, Mustafa Kemal Atatürk, that he would capture the strategically-located village of Hacan located on a hill (nowadays known as Çiğiltepe) within 30 minutes.
+Because his unit failed to achieve that objective, he committed suicide.
+The village was captured 45 minutes after his death, and he was posthumously awarded the Medal of Independence.
 He is one of the most honored heroes of the Turkish War of Independence.